lauramsellers/workshops/R-Stats/shiny.md

 ###[Mapping Stabucks Locations](https://opendata.socrata.com/Business/All-Starbucks-Locations-in-the-World-Point-Map/7sg8-44ed)

-R doesn't just produce plots.
+R does not just produce plots.
 You can produce all kinds of outputs with the appropriate packages.
-In this example, we use [leaflet](https://rstudio.github.io/leaflet/), an open source Javascript mapping library, to produce a map of Starbuck's locations in Tennessee.
+In this example, we use [leaflet](https://rstudio.github.io/leaflet/), an open source Javascript mapping library, to produce a map of Starbucks locations in Tennessee.

 ```R
 # Plot Starbuck locations in Tennessee on a map